PranavSriram18/genai_foundations/docs/series/moe.md

 ---

 ## 8. Non-MoE Techniques
-Before we conclude, we briefly highlight a few other significant architectural innovations in K2 and DV3 that, while not directly tied to MoEs, still highly influence overall efficiency.
+Before we conclude, we briefly highlight a few other significant architectural innovations in K2 and DV3 that, while not directly tied to MoEs, still strongly influence overall efficiency.

 <span class="term">Multi-Token Prediction (DV3)</span><br>
 DV3 trains the model to predict the next two tokens simultaneously, as opposed to single next token